alexgriff/array-basics-simon-lab/README.md

 We will be using Arrays to store a history of the entire pattern.
 There will be two main arrays.
 Your job will be to add elements to them and check them at certain indexes.

-The array `simon` will store all of Simon's move.
+An array named `simon` will store all of Simon's move.

-The array `player` will keep track of your moves as you click on the buttons.
+An array named `player` will keep track of your moves as you click on the buttons.

 There's a lot of code here.
 Don't worry if 100% of it doesn't make sense.
 A lot of it is just making the game have a nice look and feel.
 You need only write a small amount of code within four functions as instructed here.